BlackMetalz/blackmetalz.github.io/content/devsecops-p1.md

 Title: Practical DevSecOps: Securing the Pipeline from Code to Deployment - Part 1
 Date: 2025-02-10
 Category: Knowledge Base
-Tags: k8s
+Tags: devsecops

 ### This series will contain 3 parts:
 - Part 1.
-Secure Coding Practices: Tools and Techniques for DevSecOps.
+Secure Coding Practices: Tools and Techniques for DevSecOps. (**We are here!**)
 - Part 2.
 Hardening and Monitoring: Benchmarking and Runtime Security in DevSecOps.
 - Part 3.
 Automating Security: Integrating DevSecOps into CI/CD with Jenkins.